 With a Yes vote (for an independent Scotland) in September, Scotland will speak with its own voice at the EU top table.”
 Paterson is a keen GM fan, telling a farmers’ conference in Oxford in January that Europe could become “the museum of world farming” if countries failed to embrace GM crops.
 The Scottish government, however, is opposed to the cultivation of GM crops, believing they could damage the environment and threaten the reputation of Scotland’s food and drink industry.

 Wheelhouse told the Sunday Herald that he was “very disappointed” that Paterson failed to mention the need for regional autonomy on GM crop cultivation despite an agreement beforehand to do so.
 NHS ban medicine if you are 'too old' in new attack on Britain's elderly | Health.
 Older patients would effectively be written off on the grounds that they no longer make a big enough financial contribution to society.

 The Department of Health is demanding the changes in an attempt to cut the crippling NHS medicines bill.
 But Katherine Murphy, chief executive of the Patients’ Association, called the plans “disturbing and discriminatory”, adding: “Human life cannot be assessed in terms of cost and benefit.”
 The Daily Express, which is crusading for Respect For The Elderly, revealed earlier this month how Britain's older generation is already under attack from health and social care changes.
 We told how hundreds of vulnerable pensioners are being forced to sell their homes to pay for care no longer provided by the state.

-That was quite a speech you gave there, Dave.
-It's a pity.
 UK Government accused of intimidating companies to back No Campaign.
-Philip Dunne used MOD position to pressure suppliers.
 Top 10 Unionist Myths - DEBUNKED.
 "Scotland has been shafted . . . " Ian Hamilton QC.